Mordziarz/ZymoR/README.md

 # SDHC

-SDHC mutations associated with reduced sensitivity to fungicides
+SDHC mutations associated with reduced sensitivity to fungicides.

 ```r
 get_SDHC_res <- ZymoR::get_SDHC(input_path="path_to_your_folder_or_fasta",output_dir = "your_output_folder_name")